-This course isn't currently offered through BCIT Part-time Studies.
+This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion of this course, the student will be able to:

 Effective as of Winter 2021

 FMGT 2152 is offered as a part of the following programs:

 Interested in being notified about future offerings of FMGT 2152 - Accounting for Management?